iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 {% hint style="warning" %}

-Before going any further, make sure you managed to [Build with a TEE framework](choose-your-tee-framework.md).
+Before going any further, make sure you managed to [Build your first application with Scone framework](create-your-first-sgx-app.md).

 {% endhint %}